-The essence of these projects is that they have a precise duration within which to reach specific objectives.
-It is therefore necessary to reach a high level of agreement about how to organise the work among project partners, and plan it in a structured way in order to reach the expected results; in this respect ETC projects do not differ much from other types of projects.
+The essence of strategic projects is that they have to comply with predefined strategic themes concepts which set the main objectives and the macro-activities and output to be achieved.
+They have a precise duration within which to reach specific goals.
+It is therefore necessary to reach a high level of agreement about how to organise the work among project partners, and plan it in a structured way in order to reach predefined expected results.